-Thus, constellations as a publishing space invites submissions from scholars, teachers, artists, activists, and community members whose work is accessible in all media forms suitable for web-based publication and distribution.
-While the content of the work accepted will be focused on cultural rhetorics theories, methodologies and methods, histories, pedagogies, cultures, power, knowledge, and meaning-making practices, both historical and contemporary, constellations especially encourages non-traditional pieces, particularly those that push boundaries of style, form, content, and media in their composition and presentation.
+constellations as a publishing space invites submissions from scholars, teachers, artists, activists, and community members.
+The content of the work accepted focuses on cultural rhetorics theories, methodologies and methods, histories, pedagogies, cultures, power, knowledge, and meaning-making practices. constellations encourages non-traditional pieces, particularly those that push boundaries of style, form, content, and media in their composition and presentation.

-Both traditional and non-traditional work are welcomed from various disciplines and areas: African American Studies, American Indian & Indigenous Studies, Asian & Pacific American Studies, Chicanx/Latinx Studies, Postcolonial & Decolonial Studies, Queer, Gender & Women’s Studies, Disability Studies, Performance & Embodiment Studies, Working-class Studies, and more.
-The publishing space will function on a rolling submissions basis with at least some pieces undergoing collaborative review processes.
-Questions and inquiries are welcomed at firstname.lastname@example.org
+Traditional and non-traditional works are welcome from various disciplines and areas: African American, African, and Black Studies, American Indian & Indigenous Studies, Asian & Pacific American Studies, Chicanx/Latinx Studies, Postcolonial & Decolonial Studies, Queer, Gender & Women’s Studies, Disability Studies, Performance & Embodiment Studies, Working-class Studies, Transnational and Translingual Studies, and more.

 At constellations we adhere to and support the “Anti-Racist Scholarly Reviewing Practices: A Heuristic for Editors, Reviewers, and Authors” as well as the “Position Statement on Citation Justice in Rhetoric, Composition, and Writing Studies.”
 We also strive to follow the recommendations presented on the “Statement on Editorial Ethics.”
 We publish work on a rolling submissions basis.
 We receive submissions year-round and publish work whenever it is ready.
 If you are uncertain whether a piece is right for us, feel free to contact us.
 Questions and inquiries are welcome at email@example.com